ABC… A Basic Compendium.

 by Jon Grundy.

 A word of explanation: I am an animist – I believe that all things have a spiritual component, life, and that, together, all things make up a whole.
 That ‘whole’ is not ‘a god’, it is The All, of which we, animals, plants, objects, spirit creatures and the gods, are parts.
 This outlook is reflected in the below.
 I also believe that Druidry emerged out of an evolution of beliefs going back into the Palaeolithic era.
 There were gradual developments and sudden leaps, encounters and exchanges with other belief systems, up to the Iron Age, the collision with Rome and beyond.
-From the carvings, images and artefacts left, it seems that the faith had four spiritual and physical realms – the Earth, the Sky, the Ancestors and, not mentioned much as it is obvious, us here and all in our daily lives – the Living.
+From the carvings, images and artefacts left, it seems that the faith had four spiritual and physical realms – the Earth, the Sky, the Ancestors and, not mentioned much as it seemed obvious, us here and all in our daily lives – the Living.
 The triple spirals were carved, depicting what is seen in a corridor of four doors when looking out through one of them.
-Also, a wind of inspiration, an eternal breath of life and a breeze of ever-forwards positive purpose.
+Also, two transition vectors – water and fire, a wind of inspiration, an eternal breath of life and a breeze of ever-forwards positive purpose.
 When we die, we are reborn, in many forms, always forgetting the previous life, but able to commune with its memories through particular techniques and in special places.
 Your core beliefs may vary so, to save your ire, I refer to this understanding of Druidry as “The Ancient Way”, that you may indulge me.

 Thank you – Jon Grundy, “Green Raven”, November 2022